CoreumFoundation/bdjuno/README.md

 ```

 * Open [hasura UI](http://localhost:8080/console) and check that it works correctly.
-The default password is the docker-compose.yaml file and is: "myadminsecretkey"
+The password is defined in docker-compose.yaml and set to "myadminsecretkey" by default.

 ### Remarks